Rahullkumr/Exlog/README.md

-# Exlog
+# Exlog - Expense logger

-Flutter expense tracker
+Flutter expense tracker app made as a mini project in sem3.